Tracking your activities with your phone is the new norm. Samsung Health and Google Fit are available on Android and iOS, but you won’t use both.

 Samsung Health vs. Google Fit: Exercises

 Both allow tracking activities and adding data manually.
 Also, you don’t need to take your phone while exercising or playing sports.
-The apps can count data based on time.
+Both can count data based on time.

 One thing I like about Samsung Health is that you can search for workouts.
-Google Fit shows exercises alphabetically, forcing you to scroll down to walk activities like walking and treadmill.
+Google Fit shows exercises alphabetically, but there is no option to search for a workout.

 Winner: Tie